evanmiller67/absurd-calorie-burner/README.md

 ### Iteration 1

-* Decide bounds on time (maximum and minimum amounts)
+* Decide bounds on time (5m to 48h)
-* Bounds on weight (current bodyweight multiplier), e.g. no more than 3x current body weight
+* Bounds on weight (current bodyweight multiplier), e.g. no more than 3x current body weight (carry an additional 2X body weight)
 * Compile list of exercies and their MET rate

 ##### Backend